CesarNog/CesarNog/README.md

 ## 😀 A little more about me 💻

-I'm an international geek IT professional that currently live at São Paulo and working as a Senior DevOps Engineer.
+I'm an international geek IT professional that currently lives in Portugal and working as a Senior DevOps/Cloud/FinOps Engineer.

-Mainly of my professionals experiences are focused in Software Development, DevOps, Cloud Infrastructure and leading tech teams.
+Mainly of my professionals experiences are focused in Software Development, DevOps, Cloud Infrastructure, FinOps and leading tech teams.

 In Brazil I was one of the founders of SouJava Campinas JUG, a Java User Group aimed to share technical Java tricks at the local community.